qvt/qvtr2coq/README.md

-*QVTr2Coq* is a systematic embedding of the [QVT Relations](http://www.omg.org/spec/QVT/1.1/) (QVT-R) transformation language in Constructive Type Theory as implemented by the [Coq proof assistant](http://coq.inria.fr/).
+*QVTr2Coq* is a systematic embedding of the [QVT Relations](http://www.omg.org/spec/QVT/1.1/) (QVT-R) transformation language in Constructive Type Theory (CTT) as implemented by the [Coq proof assistant](http://coq.inria.fr/).
 The framework allows to manually construct and verify implementations of QVT-R transformation programs in Coq.
 Verified transformations can be used as a test oracle, i.e., for testing existing QVT-R transformation tools if they are in compliance with standardised semantics.

 ## Description